RosterElf Logo

 Problem: Unfair dismissal claims may succeed if there was no procedural fairness

-Solution: Always meet with the employee first and document their response
+Solution: Always meet with the employee first, allow them to bring a support person, and genuinely consider their response

 Threatening without following through